Sarplaninac vs Caucasian Shepherd: A Breeder’s Opinion

-One of the most frequently asked questions we receive from people who are hearing about the Sarplaninac for the first time is whether it is a “small Caucasian”.
+A question we often get from people hearing about the Šarplaninac for the first time is whether it is a “small Caucasian.”

-To provide a comprehensive comparison, I will be referencing the FCI-Standard N° 41 and FCI-Standard N° 328 documents (the best source of information).
+For a true comparison, I will use the FCI-Standard N° 41 and FCI-Standard N° 328 documents, as they are the best sources of information.

 General Appearance